Privacy Statement for Investigations

 6. How can you verify, modify or delete your information?

 You are entitled to access, rectify and (in certain circumstances) restrict the processing of the data we hold regarding you.
 You may exercise these rights by contacting the data processing controller/processor at the following e-mail address: email@example.com.
 Upon request and within three months from its receipt, you may obtain a copy of your personal data undergoing processing.
-Exemptions under Article 25 of Regulation (EU) 2018/1725 may apply.
+Exceptions and restrictions under article 25 of Regulation (EU) 2018/1725 and relevant EIB decision may apply to EIB investigations.
+The relevant EIB decision is available here.

 7. Right of recourse